What is a Research Paper?

 - Project Muse: Scholarly publications in the humanities, arts, and social sciences.
 Includes extensive content on literature.

-To use the databases off campus, be sure to log in with the GALILEO password first.
+Important thing to remember: to use the University's databases off campus, be sure to log in with the GALILEO password first.
 (The GALILEO password can be found in the Resources box in CourseDen--lower right)

 - Google Scholar: Google search engine for scholarly sources.